Antarctic krill

 Antarctic krill (Euphausia superba) is a species of krill found in the Antarctic waters of the Southern Ocean.
-It is a small, swimming crustacean that lives in large schools, called swarms, sometimes reaching densities of 10,000–30,000 individual animals per cubic metre.
-It feeds directly on minute phytoplankton, thereby using the primary production energy that the phytoplankton originally derived from the sun in order to sustain their pelagic (open ocean) life cycle.
+It is a small, swimming crustacean that lives in large schools, called swarms, sometimes reaching densities of 10,000–30,000 animals per cubic metre.
+It feeds directly on minute phytoplankton, thereby using the primary production energy that phytoplankton originally derive from the sun in order to sustain its pelagic life cycle.
 It grows to a length of 6 cm, weighs up to 2 g, and can live for up to six years.
-It is a key species in the Antarctic ecosystem and in terms of biomass, is one of the most abundant animal species on the planet (approximately 500 million tons, corresponding to 300 to 400 trillion individuals).
+A key species in the Antarctic ecosystem and in terms of biomass, E. superba is one of the most abundant animal species on the planet, with a cumulative biomass of approximately 500 e6MT.

 Life cycle

 The main spawning season of Antarctic krill is from January to March, both above the continental shelf and also in the upper region of deep sea oceanic areas.
 In the typical way of all krill, the male attaches a spermatophore to the genital opening of the female.
 For this purpose, the first pleopods (legs attached to the abdomen) of the male are constructed as mating tools.
 Females lay 6,000–10,000 eggs at one time.
 They are fertilised as they pass out of the genital opening.

 According to the classical hypothesis of Marriosis De' Abrtona, derived from the results of the expedition of the famous British research vessel RRS Discovery, egg development then proceeds as follows: gastrulation (development of egg into embryo) sets in during the descent of the 0.6 mm eggs on the shelf at the bottom, in oceanic areas in depths around 2000–3000 m.
 The egg hatches as a nauplius larva; once this has moulted into a metanauplius, the young animal starts migrating towards the surface in a migration known as developmental ascent.

 The next two larval stages, termed second nauplius and metanauplius, still do not eat but are nourished by the remaining yolk.
 After three weeks, the young krill has finished the ascent.
 They can appear in enormous numbers counting 2 per litre in 60 m water depth.
 Growing larger, additional larval stages follow (second and third calyptopis, first to sixth furcilia).
 They are characterised by increasing development of the additional legs, the compound eyes and the setae (bristles).
 At 15 mm, the juvenile krill resembles the habitus of the adults.
 Krill reach maturity after two to three years.
 Like all crustaceans, krill must moult in order to grow.
 Approximately every 13 to 20 days, krill shed their chitinous exoskeleton and leave it behind as exuvia.